-Our constitution meets the standards set out in Locality's Neighbourhood Planning Worksheet 3.
-It is attached.
+Our constitution meets the standards set out in Locality's Neighbourhood Planning Worksheet 3 and we have received support from Locality in its preparation.
+The constitution is attached and includes amendments proposed at our conference in July 2015 which await ratification.